janhavi529/toy-robot-simulator/README.md

 -----------
  - Used Node/Express to create REST API to handle command requests for robot simulation.
  - Used Jest for test cases.
+ - Test coverage report can be obatined by running "npm test".

  Usage
 -----------
- - The code is deployed on Heroku at:
+ - The code is deployed on Heroku at: https://stormy-plains-80695.herokuapp.com/
  - Request commands must be in the following form (can be fired from Postman):

-    1. /place - POST request with request body containing xCoordinate, yCoordinate, direction. e.g. {
+    1. /place - POST request with request body containing xCoordinate, yCoordinate, direction.
+        Example: {
               "xCoordinate": 2,
               "yCoordinate": 4,
               "direction": "EAST"
         }
     2. /move - GET request
     3. /left - GET request
     4. /right - GET request
     5. /report - GET request